You are now in the main content area

 Wear headphones if you want to listen to music, especially during the day.

-There is a variety of equipment designated for student use in the Design Centre.
-You may book other AV equipment required for your presentations ahead of time from the Ryerson Media Centre in KHE-227 or from The Creative School’s Equipment Distribution Centre, in RCC 166.
+Borrow AV Equipment required for your presentations ahead of time from Media Services in KHE-227 or from The Creative School’s Equipment Distribution Centre, in RCC 166.

 If you are uncertain or confused and need advice; if you are upset and need an attentive ear; if you are frustrated or angry and need something explained or rectified; or if you merely need to talk, there are a number of things you can do to ensure prompt attention to your problems or concerns.